Welcome to the Computing Department. Our team of specialist teachers deliver Computer Science at GCSE and A level, as well an iMedia course at KS4.

 The alternative provision to Computer Science as an Option is OCR Creative iMedia.
-By choosing this option, students will be taking a Level 2 QCF course (not a BTEC) from OCR.
-This qualification will assess three applications of creative and digital media skills through coursework and one external written exam.
+By choosing this option, students will be taking a Level 2 Cambridge National course (similar to a BTEC) from OCR.
+This qualification will assess two applications of creative and digital media skills through coursework and one external written exam.
 This course will provide students with the core skills for researching, planning and creating products and assets for each pieces of controlled assessment and encourages creativity and originality with a vocational focus.
-Ideally, students who choose this course must have good computer skills and good time management, as they will have a specific time frame to complete each controlled assessment set by the exam board.
+Ideally, students who choose this course must have good computer skills and good time management, as they will have a specific time frame to complete each controlled assessment set by the exam board and this must be completed at school.
 Literacy and numeracy skills will be a very important part of the controlled assessment as these will impact on the students’ final grade as they will need to be able to demonstrate good writing skills and the ability to produce extended written work.
-Students have two lessons a week with two, sometimes three classes available per academic year.
+Students have two lessons a week with one or two classes available per academic year.

 Students will have a theory assessment at the end of each unit.
 They will have a programming assessment every 3-4 weeks.

 Google Classroom is our primary vehicle for distributing homework and assessment tasks.